frederic-perez/AmE-dictionary/data/idioms.md

 __cap off__ _v_ Finish or complete, as with some decisive action. _He capped off the meeting with a radical proposal._
 __cap__
 __capitalize on (something)__ :dart::two: To take advantage of a particular opportunity or situation for one’s benefit. _We need to capitalize on that team’s losing streak and overtake them in the standings._
-__Captain Obvious__ :two: A person who makes a statement or statements of such obvious meaning or implication as to be entirely redundant, superfluous, or unnecessary. _Pauline: “The President has said that lower-class families are bearing the brunt of the recession worse than anyone else.”
+__Captain Obvious__ :three: A person who makes a statement or statements of such obvious meaning or implication as to be entirely redundant, superfluous, or unnecessary. _Pauline: “The President has said that lower-class families are bearing the brunt of the recession worse than anyone else.”
 Johnny: “Thank you, Captain Obvious!”_
 __cards are stacked against someone__ Luck is against someone.
 __career cushioning__ Career cushioning is an informal term for the practice of lining up future job opportunities while still employed at one’s current job.
 It doesn’t imply reducing the amount of effort devoted to one’s current job, as _quiet quitting_ does.
 __carp about (someone or something)__ To complain about someone or something, especially in a way that others find annoying. _If you hate your job so much, quit carping about it and look for a new one!_